timsolov/rest-query-parser/README.md

     func main() {
         url, _ := url.Parse("http://localhost/?sort=+name,-id&limit=10&id=1&i[eq]=5&s[eq]=one&email[like]=*tim*|name[like]=*tim*")
         q, _ := rqp.NewParse(url.Query(), rqp.Validations{
-            "limit:required": rqp.MinMax(10, 100),  // limit must present in the Query part and must be between 10 and 100 (default: Min(1))
+            "page_size:required": rqp.MinMax(10, 100),  // limit must present in the Query part and must be between 10 and 100 (default: Min(1))
             "sort":           rqp.In("id", "name"), // sort could be or not in the query but if it is present it must be equal to "in" or "name"
             "s":      rqp.In("one", "two"), // filter: s - string and equal "id:int": nil,                  // filter: id is integer without additional validation